ssp21/ssp21-spec/ssp21.md

 purposes of certificate generation.
 The primary role of any PKI is to reduce the complexity of key management by requiring parties to only place their trust in a central signing authority.
 The identity of all other parties is then established via certification from this authority.
-To understand the attractiveness of such an architecture, it useful to compare it is to a few alternatives.
+To understand the attractiveness of such an architecture, it useful to compare it to a few alternatives.

 ## Alternative: Shared secrets